pyserial/pyserial/pyserial/documentation/examples.rst

 - Single process for all ports and sockets (not per port).
 - The script can be started as daemon.
 - Logging to stdout or when run as daemon to syslog.
+- Default port settings are set again when client disconnects.
 - modem status lines (CTS/DSR/RI/CD) are not polled periodically and the server therefore does not send NOTIFY_MODEMSTATE on its own.
 However it responds to request from the client (i.e. use the ``poll_modem`` option in the URL when